base4nfdi/dmp4nfdi-website/content/about/dmp4nfdi.md

           date_start: '2025-07-01'
           date_end: ''
           description: |
             During the integration phase, we run regular calls for incubator projects to onboard new consortia.
-Each Project typically focus on one aspect of a DMP service: hosting of RDMO, template development for DMPs or SMPs, service integration, or training and outreach activities.
+Each Project typically focuses on one aspect of a DMP service: hosting of RDMO, template development for DMPs or SMPs, service integration, or training and outreach activities.
 We will also incorporate SMPs into the template framework and improve interoperability by aligning it with international standards currently in development.
     #    - title: Ramp-up Phase
     #      company: Third Phase
     #      location: planned